-Gamma-Glutamyl Transpeptidase (GGT) is also known as Gamma-Glutamyl Transferase as well as by other names.
-GGT catalyzes the transfer of a gamma-glutamyl moiety to a wide variety of amino (and non-amino) acceptors1.
-A simple example is the transfer of the Î³-glutamyl moiety to the acceptor alanine:
+Gamma-Glutamyl Transpeptidase (GGTP) is also known as Gamma-Glutamyl Transferase.
+GGTP catalyzes the transfer of a gamma-glutamyl moiety to a wide variety of amino and non-amino acceptors.

-Although the most abundant source of GGT is the kidney, and serum GGT is often elevated due to various kidney conditions, clinically GGT is predominantly a marker of liver pathologies2.
-It is an especially useful marker of obstructive liver diseases such as biliary obstruction, cholangitis and cholecystitis as compared to ALP, ALT or AST3.
-Another interesting aspect of elevated serum GGT is that unlike most enzyme markers, in at least some circumstances the elevation of serum GGT is not due to a loss of enzyme activity, but rather due to an induction of it4.
-Serum GGT has also been found to be useful in assessing and following liver damage due to alcoholism5 and is a known risk predictor for the development of hepatoma and other cancers6,7,8.
-It has also been used to predict treatment response in patients with hepatitis C, with a high pre-treatment serum level of GGT usually predicting a poor response to treatment9,10.
-It has also been reported that GGT is an independent risk factor for developing type 2 diabetes11.
-Thus GGT is a remarkably useful and versatile marker.
+Although the most abundant source of GGT is the kidney, and serum GGT is often elevated due to various kidney conditions, clinically GGT is predominantly a marker of liver pathologies.
+It is an especially useful marker of obstructive liver diseases such as biliary obstruction, cholangitis and cholecystitis as compared to ALP, ALT or AST.
+Another interesting aspect of elevated serum GGT is that unlike most enzyme markers, in at least some circumstances the elevation of serum GGT is not due to a loss of enzyme activity, but rather due to an induction of it.
+Serum GGT has also been found to be useful in assessing and following liver damage due to alcoholism and is a known risk predictor for the development of hepatoma and other cancers.
+It has also been used to predict treatment response in patients with hepatitis C, with a high pre-treatment serum level of GGT usually predicting a poor response to treatment.
+It has also been reported that GGT is an independent risk factor for developing type 2 diabetes.
+Thus, GGT is a remarkably useful and versatile marker.